daronphang/programming-resources/architectures/distributed-systems/fault-tolerance/fault-tolerance.md

 Partial failures preclude **relying on the successful execution of a remote service**.
 If such reliability cannot be guaranteed, it is then best to always perform only local executions, leading to the **copy-before-use** principle.

 According to this principle, data can be accessed only after they have been transferred to the machine of the process wanting that data.
 Moreover, modifying a data item should not be done.
 Instead, it can only be updated to a new version.

-## Halting failures

-Process P can conclude that process Q has come to a halt as follows:

-- **Fail-stop failures** refer to crash failures that can be reliably detected
-- **Fail-noisy failures** are similar to fail-stop failures, but that P will eventually come to the correct conclusion that Q has failed
-- **Fail-silent failures** happens when P cannot distinguish crash failures from omission failures
-- **Fail-safe failures** involves dealing with arbitrary failures that are benign
-- **Fail-arbitrary failures** involves dealing with failures that may be unobservable, in addition to being harmful